-- 1. Alert persons in the area that a spill has occurred. - 2.
-Evaluate the toxicity, flammability, and other hazardous properties of the chemical as well as the size and location of the spill (for example, chemical fume hood or elevator) to determine whether evacuation or additional assistance is necessary.
-Large or toxic spills are beyond the scope of this procedure. - 3.
-Contain any volatile material within a room by keeping door/s closed.
+- A. Alert people in the area that a spill has occurred. - B. Evaluate the toxicity, flammability, and other hazardous properties of the chemical as well as the size and location of the spill (i.e., chemical fume hood or elevator) to determine whether evacuation or additional assistance is necessary.
+Large or toxic spills are beyond the scope of this procedure. - C. Contain any volatile material within a room by keeping door/s closed.
 Increase vapor capture efficiency by minimizing sash height of the chemical fume hood or activating the emergency purge, if available.
-For volatiles, turn off any sources of ignition. - 4.
-Consult your SDS, the laboratory emergency plan, or procedures in this document, or call EHS for correct cleaning procedures. - 5.
-Locate available spill kit and evaluate its abilities to assist with the incidental spill.
+For volatiles, turn off any sources of ignition. - D. Consult your SDS, the laboratory emergency plan, or procedures in this document, or call EHS for correct cleaning procedures. - E. Locate the available spill kit and evaluate its abilities to assist with the incidental spill.
 If necessary, obtain additional cleaning equipment and protective gear from EHS or chemistry stockroom.

-- 6. Wear protective equipment such as goggles, apron, laboratory coat, gloves, shoe covers, or respirator.
-Base the selection of the equipment on the hazard. - 7.
-First, cordon off the spill area to prevent inadvertently spreading the contamination over a much larger area. - 8.
-Absorb liquid spills using spill pillows, vermiculite, or sand.
+Wear protective equipment such as goggles, apron, laboratory coat, gloves, shoe covers, or respirator.
+Base the selection of the equipment on the hazard. - F. First, cordon off the spill area to prevent inadvertently spreading the contamination over a much larger area. - G. Absorb liquid spills using spill pillows, vermiculite, or sand.
 Place the spill pillow over the spill and draw the free liquid into the pillow.
-Sprinkle vermiculite or sand over the surface of the free liquid. - 9.
-Place the used pillows or absorbent materials in plastic bags/buckets for disposal along with contaminated disposable gear, such as gloves.
-Mark all bags/buckets with label detailing waste contents and hazards. - Neutralize spills of corrosives and absorb, if appropriate.
-Sweep up waste and place in plastic bags/buckets for disposal.
-Mark all bags/buckets with label detailing waste contents and hazards. - 11.
-Complete the EHS hazardous waste collection form.
-EHS will pick up the waste materials. - 12.
-Accidents or near accidents should be carefully analyzed in tandem with EHS with the results distributed to all who might benefit.
+Sprinkle vermiculite or sand over the surface of the free liquid.

+- H. Place the used pillows or absorbent materials in plastic bags/buckets for disposal along with contaminated disposable gear, such as gloves.
+Mark all bags/buckets with a hazardous waste label detailing the waste contents and hazards. - I. Neutralize spills of corrosives and absorb, if appropriate.
+Sweep up waste and place it in plastic bags/buckets for disposal.
+Mark all bags/buckets with a hazardous waste label detailing the waste contents and hazards. - J. Complete the EHS waste pick-up electronic form through EHSA Onsite or contact EHS directly for waste collection.
+EHS will pick up the waste materials and transfer them to a Central Accumulation Area (CAA). - K. Accidents or near accidents should be carefully analyzed in tandem with EHS, with the results distributed to all who may benefit.